ethereum/consensus-specs/specs/core/0_beacon-chain.md

 This document represents the specification for Phase 0 of Ethereum 2.0 -- The Beacon Chain.

 At the core of Ethereum 2.0 is a system chain called the "beacon chain".
-The beacon chain stores and manages the set of active proof-of-stake validators.
+The beacon chain stores and manages the registry of validators.
 In the initial deployment phases of Ethereum 2.0 the only mechanism to become a validator is to make a one-way ETH transaction to a deposit contract on the Ethereum 1.0 chain.
 Activation as a validator happens when deposit transaction receipts are processed by the beaocn chain, the activation balance is reached, and after a queuing process.
 Exit is either voluntary or done forcibly as a penalty for misbehavior.

 The primary source of load on the beacon chain are "attestations".
 Attestations are availability votes for a shard block, and simultaneously attest to the corresponding beacon chain block.
 A sufficient number of attestations for the same shard block create a "crosslink", confirming the shard segment up to that shard block into the beacon chain.
 Crosslinks also serve as infrastructure for asynchronous cross-shard communication.

 ## Terminology

 * **Validator** - a participant in the Casper/sharding consensus system.
 You can become one by depositing 32 ETH into the Casper mechanism.
-* **Active validator set** - those validators who are currently participating, and which the Casper mechanism looks to produce and attest to blocks, crosslinks and other consensus objects.
+* **Active validator** - a validator currently participating, and which the Casper mechanism looks to produce and attest to blocks, crosslinks and other consensus objects.
-* **Committee** - a (pseudo-) randomly sampled subset of the active validator set.
+* **Committee** - a (pseudo-) randomly sampled subset of active validators.
 When a committee is referred to collectively, as in "this committee attests to X", this is assumed to mean "some subset of that committee that contains enough validators that the protocol recognizes it as representing the committee".
 * **Proposer** - the validator that creates a beacon chain block
 * **Attester** - a validator that is part of a committee that needs to sign off on a beacon chain block while simultaneously creating a link (crosslink) to a recent shard block on a particular shard chain.
 * **Beacon chain** - the central PoS chain that is the base of the sharding system.